-The pay ratio rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act and related regulations (the "Pay Ratio Rules") require us to provide the following information about the relationship of the median annual total compensation of our employees and the annual total compensation of our Chief Executive Officer, Mr. Dugan.
+The pay ratio rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act and related regulations (the "Pay Ratio Rules") require us to provide the following information about the relationship of the median annual total compensation of our employees and the annual total compensation of our Chief Executive Officer, Mr. Akhavan.

-For 2021, our last completed fiscal year:

-- the median of the annual total compensation of our employees (other than our Chief Executive Officer) was \$112,859; and - the annual total compensation of our Chief Executive Officer was \$1,775,101 (See "Summary Compensation Table" below).

-Accordingly, the ratio of the annual total compensation of Mr. Dugan, our Chief Executive Officer, to the median annual total compensation of our employees was 16 to 1 for 2021.
+For 2022, our last completed fiscal year, the median of the annual total compensation of our employees (other than our Chief Executive Officer) was \$111,758; and the annual total compensation of our Chief Executive Officer was \$15,228,135 (See "Summary Compensation Table" below).
+Mr. Akhavan began serving as our Chief Executive Officer and President on March 31, 2022; as such, for the purposes of calculating the pay ratio, we have annualized his 2022 salary which results in an adjusted annual total compensation of \$15,489,672.
+Mr. Akhavan received a sign-on stock award and sign-on option award that is not representative of the on-going awards he will receive; therefore, we also calculated his annual total compensation without these sign-on awards, which is \$1,791,872.
+Accordingly, the ratio of the annual total compensation including the sign on awards of Mr. Akhavan, our Chief Executive Officer, to the median annual total compensation of our employees was 139 to 1 for 2022.
+The ratio of the annual total compensation without the sign on awards of Mr. Akhavan to the median annual total compensation of our employee was 16 to 1.